-The ZombieList will track the status and format of core business reference titles, as well as if the source was ceased, sold, or reincarnated.
-Based on core bibliographies listed below, there are about 15,000 titles that have to be reviewed.
+The ZombieList will track the status and format of core business reference titles, as well as if the source is still active, reincarnated with a new name, format, or publisher, and if the title is asleep (not active).
+Based on the core bibliographies listed below, there are about 15,000 titles that have to be reviewed.

 Ultimately, I see librarians, researchers, archivists, and historians cultivating a culture of awareness when managing heritage collections of business sources by knowing the titles, identifying where preservation copies of those titles reside, and working with monographs and other formats.
 It all starts with capturing the core business titles and divulging their status using the ZombieList.

 How much time would it take to volunteer?

 This past spring, I had a library intern look up 20 business titles to see if they could be purchased.
 She found that it took her around 10 minutes to determine whether a title was still available and 20 minutes to see whether it has moved to a new format.
 To confirm that the title is asleep may take one email or a longer span of detective work.

 At this time there is no intrinsic value to the ZombieList.
 To recognize your achievement I will send you a certificate as being a contributor.
 As you complete more you can become an editor and even particle owner.
 Working on this digital scholarship project is a way to contribute to a greater academic study.
 I see the ZombieList as a powerful tool for research in history and business.

 We would use the following sources to identify the core business titles.
 These books and additional editions are widely held in library collections.

 Bibliography of Business Resources